patrickmmartin/pith-writings/dao_of_scratch/article.md

  ![A minimal Scratch project](scratch-large.png)

 ## Visualisation
 The entire (basic) environment is visual, with editors for all aspects of the sprites and code blocks.
-The stage is manipulated at both "run time" and "design time" in the same way, which is Good Point VVVV: persistence of stage state.
+The stage is manipulated at both "run time" and "design time" in the same way, which is Good Point 9: persistence of stage state.
 This allows fine positioning by eye, avoiding too many demands on arithmetic for the initial learning stages.

 ## Resources

-It's a `Good thing ZZZZ: built in resources` that image and audio resources are embedded into to the project and are available in a standard library, which can be expanded by assets uploaded to the project.
+It's a `Good thing 2: built in resources` that image and audio resources are embedded into to the project and are available in a standard library, which can be expanded by assets uploaded to the project.
 All of these can be copied, and modified once embedded.

 ## Running the project